emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 ### Codebreaker
 Society\
 Constant\
 Your skill with languages and codes is so great that you can decipher information with little more than a quick read through a text.
 You can Decipher Writing using Society while reading at normal speed.
 If you slow down and spend the full amount of time that’s ordinarily required and roll a success, you get a critical success; if you critically succeed while spending the normal amount of time, you gain a nearly word-for-word understanding of the document.

+In addition, you can use Society instead of Insight to detect when a creature is lying and you gain a +1 Circumstance bonus to your roll if you do.

 ### Confabulator
 Deception\